ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 EOF
 ```

 Run `graphite-manage check` to see if there is no error.
-This is an example
+Here is an example
-with error
+with errors

 ```bash
 graphite-manage check